 In addition, the City should expand its TDM program to document program goals, objectives, desired outcomes, potential partners, and prospective users of the program to ensure consistency and sustainability of the program.
-This framework should be accompanied by a work plan that includes a proposed timeline, funding strategy, and staff needs.
+This framework should be accompanied by a workplan that includes a proposed timeline, funding strategy, and staff needs.
 Additional near-term strategies to encourage active mobility may include:

-- Creating micromobility education and encouragement programs for adults. - Sharing information with employers on promoting active travel with tools such as secure bike parking and supportive facilities, purchasing or leasing e-bikes for employees, paying employees to commute by active modes, free or subsidized transit passes, and shared micromobility access. - Setting policy and performance measurement tools for institutionalizing TDM strategies into development projects. - Working with the Chamber of Commerce and Visit Fort Collins to create a walking and micromobility map for the City.
-The map should highlight popular tourist destinations along with routes for residents to get to desirable destinations. - Support businesses with achieving Bike Friendly Business and Best Workplaces for Commuters designations.
-Partner with these businesses to host Shift Your Ride Challenges and targeted engagement activities for their employees.
+- Creating a micromobility education and encouragement programs for adults. - Sharing information with employers on promoting active travel with tools such as secure bike parking and supportive facilities, free or subsidized transit passes, and shared micromobility access. - Setting policy and performance measurement tools for institutionalizing TDM strategies into development projects. - Working with the Chamber of Commerce and Visit Fort Collins to create a walking and micromobility map for the City.
+The map should highlight popular tourist destinations along with routes for residents to get to desirable destinations.